 Hugh Freeze, Battling Illness, to Travel Late and Coach Auburn vs. Kentucky

-Auburn Tigers football coach Hugh Freeze did not make the trip to Lexington alongside the rest of his team for the upcoming Week 9 game against the Kentucky Wildcats.
+Auburn football coach Hugh Freeze did not make the trip to Lexington alongside the rest of his team for his team's upcoming game against Kentucky.

 But Freeze is still expected to be pacing the sidelines when the Tigers and Wildcats kick off at 7:45 p.m.
 ET on Saturday.